vmware-archive/vsphere-storage-for-docker/jekyll-docs/configuration.md

 ## Plugin Configuration

-The configuration for  Docker volume plugin require the driver type which can be one of vsphere or vmdk (For backwards compatibility).
-You can also provide the log related configurations.
-The default location where it looks for plugin config is at /etc/docker-volume-vsphere.conf.
-You can also override it to use  a different configuration file by providing --config option and the full path to the file.
-Finally the parameters passed on the CLI override the one from the configuration file.
+The configuration for  Docker volume plugin can be provided via a JSON formatted configuration file and on the command line (only when the plugin is manually executed vs. as a managed plugin by docker).
+The plugin can be provided the driver type (which must be set to be "vsphere" (default)), log configuration and the group-id used to create the plugin socket file.
+The log configuration includes the log level and the location where the log file is located.
+The configuration file is by default located at /etc/docker-volume-vsphere.conf.
+The configuration file to use can also be specified by providing the --config option and the full path to the file.
+Finally the parameters passed on the commandline override those read from the configuration file.

 ```
 {